linpengcheng/PurefunctionPipelineDataflow/README.md

   - Workshop:  Plug-in modules
   - Product: Message, Data

+### The unification with AOP

+- Warehouse: stores two types of products.
+   - Data queue: Receive external data.
+   - Middleware queue:
+     - Single queue or hash-map (classified queue),
+     - Support dynamic modification,
+     - Contains pipe functions (middleware) that conform to data interface standards,
+     - Similar to sewage treatment plants, classify and treat the sewage flowing in from the outside.
+- Workshop
+   - Receive external data.
+   - According to the metadata carried by the input data, call the corresponding middleware queue for processing.
+   - Based on the metadata carried in the output data, call the externally received pipeline function.

 #### The unification with Computer Hardware Architecture

   The model uses memory as the core, not the CPU.